DuoGPT: Training-free Dual Sparsity through Activation-aware Pruning in LLMs: Related Work

 \section{Related Work}

 \textbf{Activation Sparsity. } Activation sparsity is a well-established property in ReLU-based LLMs~\citep{li2022lazy, mirzadeh2023relu} and also emerges with newer activations like SwiGLU~\citep{zhang2024relu, liu2023deja, zhang2021moefication, haziza2025accelerating}, naturally inducing sparsity in Multi-layer Perceptron (MLP) activations.
 This has motivated methods such as MoE-style MLP reconfiguration~\citep{zhang2021moefication, zhang2024exploring, liu2023deja} and threshold-based activation pruning from calibration data~\citep{leecats}.
 Recent efforts have extended activation pruning to all transformer layers using thresholding~\citep{liu2024training} or hybrid SVD-based techniques~\citep{zhangr}.
 Unlike these approaches—which retain dense weights—our work integrates activation sparsity with unstructured weight pruning, yielding a dual-sparse LLM workload.
 Notably, threshold-based techniques from prior work are complementary and can be incorporated into our framework.
+For reference, we also briefly compare with three recent activation sparsity works: TEAL~\citep{liu2024training}, R-Sparse~\citep{zhangr}, and CATS~\citep{leecats}, in Table~\ref{tab_act_study}, Table~\ref{tab_gsm8k_study}, and Table~\ref{tab:appendix_cats}.

 \textbf{One-shot Weight Pruning for LLMs. } One-shot pruning, originally proposed by~\cite{han2015learning}, removes weights based on magnitude but performs poorly at LLM scale~\citep{frantar2023sparsegpt}.
 SparseGPT~\citep{frantar2023sparsegpt} improves this with an approximate regression solver, enabling accurate pruning of 100B+ parameter models on a single GPU without fine-tuning.
 SlimGPT~\citep{ling2024slimgpt} extends this to structured pruning.
-Wanda~\citep{sun2023simple} offers compensation-free unstructured pruning using magnitude of weight and activation.
+Wanda~\citep{sun2023simple} offers compensation-free unstructured pruning using the magnitudes of weights and activations.
 SliceGPT~\citep{ashkboos2024slicegpt} prunes both weights and activations while preserving computational invariance, but suffers sharp accuracy drops beyond 30\% sparsity.
 Other approaches prune at the block or submodule level using importance scores~\citep{men2024shortgpt, zhong2024blockpruner, sandri20252ssp}.
+Different from recent work~\citep{lee2024stun} that combines the actual structured and unstructured pruning, our approach rather reinterprets activation sparsity as dynamic structured weight sparsity so that no actual structured pruning happens during calibration time.

 \textbf{Optimal Brain Compression (OBC). } OBC builds on the Optimal Brain Surgeon (OBS) framework~\citep{lecun1989optimal, hassibi1992second}, which leverages second-order derivatives and the inverse Hessian to guide weight pruning.
 OBC~\citep{frantar2022optimal} approximates this approach using an iterative solver, yielding closed-form solutions for optimal weight selection and updates.
 SparseGPT~\citep{frantar2023sparsegpt} was the first to scale this framework effectively to LLMs.
 Our work extends this line by incorporating activation sparsity into the OBC formulation and introducing a correction term derived from dense inputs.
 This design is inspired by the asymmetric calibration strategy recently proposed by~\cite{li2025gptqv2} for OBC-based quantization.